 Simple syrup is ready when the sugar has fully dissolved and it’s the consistency that you like.
 The longer you let it boil, the thicker and more concentrated it will become as the water evaporates out.
 Legit bartenders like a bit of a thicker simple syrup, whereas when I’m making cocktails at home, it doesn’t really matter and is fine if the consistency is on the thinner side.

 Unless you like having blackberry seeds in your drink, I highly recommend straining the syrup.
 If you don’t strain your blackberries, you’ll notice the little seeds in your drink that will get stuck in your teeth and are annoying.
+(If you mix fresh berries with the syrup you will still have the seeds from the fresh berries).

 Store in an air-tight container in the fridge for up to a week.
 Regular simple syrup can usually last longer but anytime you add fruit or herb, it won’t last as long.
 If you can sterilize the container, it may last longer.